 Once you go through your learning materials, you may be given assignments as part of your assessment.

-Here are some examples of such assignments.
+Here are some examples of safeguarding in health and social care assignments.

 Safeguarding Children Course Online